conceptdev/cordova-samples/README.md

 # cordova-samples

+Projects that show how to build dual-screen enhanced Cordova apps for the Surface Duo.

 ## [Surface Duo plugin demo](plugin-demo/)

 Cordova sample that uses [this plugin](https://github.com/conceptdev/cordova-dualscreeninfo-plugin) to adjust the layout for the dual-screen Surface Duo.